Snowboards: How to Choose

 Shop REI's selection of splitboards.

-Women's: Women-specific boards match a women's frame and stance, with narrower waist widths (for smaller feet), slightly less camber and softer flex (engineered for the way women drive energy into a board).
+Women-specific boards match a woman's frame and stance, with narrower waist widths (for smaller feet), slightly less camber and softer flex (engineered for the way women drive energy into a board).
 REI has an extensive selection; click on the "women's" checkbox on the left column of the snowboard page.

 Taller women, particularly those with a boot size of 9 or higher, may find it useful to look at some boards in the men's category.